Ask Experts Questions for FREE Help!

 Sound is connected with either a fiber optic cable or a coax cable.

 HDMI cables provide sound and video in one cable.
 HDMI cable ports are clearly marked on all units.
 Unfortunately, I can't use HDMI on all of my home setups (2) because both sound and picture are terrific.
-On the other Hi-Def, my wife now refuses to have Dolby Digital coming from all over the bedroom, just because there is a a guest in the bedroom with us.
+On the other Hi-Def, my wife now refuses to have Dolby Digital coming from all over the bedroom, just because there is a guest in the bedroom with us.
 This guest is our two year old nephew, Sean.

-Thread Tools Search this Thread
+Question Tools Search this Question

-Search this Thread:
+Search this Question:

 Advanced Search